 Hiking and Bicycling

 Choose from a variety of loop trails within the multiple-use trail system to experience Half Moon’s habitat and wildlife diversity.
-Download the Half Moon Trail Map of trail options and the Half Moon Tram Trail Map or pick up copies at the front gate.
+Download the Half Moon Trail Maps or pick up copies at the front gate.
 For much of its length, the Tram Trail follows the remains of an old logging tram through shady forest and swamp and includes a boardwalk over Mill Creek.
 Only foot traffic is allowed south of Mill Creek on the portion of property owned by Southwest Florida Water Management District.

 Opportunities for paddling are available on the Withlacoochee River and Gum Slough.
 No access is available from the management area.
 During seasonal hunts, wear brightly colored clothing.
 Avoid paddling during the first couple of hours of daylight to minimize disturbance to hunters.